queengooborg/OpenTag3D/index.md

 {% include feature_row %}

-OpenTag3D aims to standardize the following:
+OpenTag3D defines a standard for the following:

 - **Hardware** - The specific underlying RFID technology
 - **Mechanical Requirements** - Positioning of tag on the spool